-Kader Tarhanine and co demonstrate their talents in this glorious Tuareg blues album and inadvertently shine a light on some of the oppression they face
+Kader Tarhanine and co. demonstrate their talents in this glorious Tuareg blues album and inadvertently shine a light on some of the oppression their people face

 “The rawness of the sound is evident, yet they seem to have a Western sensibility despite a lack of involvement from external figures.”

 This then makes the success of Tuareg rockers Afous d’Afous in Algeria, somewhat bittersweet.
-On the one hand it is fantastic that Tuareg music culture was able to enter the mainstream and gain all the plaudits it deserves, on the other one cannot help but get a sense of the wider Algerian population picking and choosing when the Tuareg are deemed ‘acceptable’ to them.
-As an outsider, it is hard to have a true understanding of the intricacies of the complex geopolitical situation in the region, however, one cannot help but be drawn towards wanting to root for the tiny minority, as fears arise that their beautiful culture could be destroyed if marginalisation continues.
+On the one hand it is fantastic that Tuareg music culture was able to enter the mainstream and gain all the plaudits it deserves, on the other hand one cannot help but get a sense of the wider Algerian population picking and choosing when the Tuareg are deemed ‘acceptable’ to them.
+As an outsider, it is hard to have a true understanding of the intricacies of the complex geopolitical situation in the region, however, one cannot help but be drawn towards wanting to root for the tiny minority, as fears arise that their beautiful culture could be destroyed and wiped out forever if this type of marginalisation continues.

 The album is perhaps at its best when it engages in the typical Tuareg musical patterns, namely its call-and-response choruses and the shredding of the electric guitar.
 The sextet, however, are able to produce a variety of catchy tunes all with differing qualities.
 There are superb dance tracks such as the title-track Tenere and Arhegh Danagh which could almost be described as R&B adjacent.
-Meanwhile, there are songs that begin with an almost ballad-like quality to them namely the final two tracks Aminidine and Imarhanin which features a lovely rhythmic playing of the Bousmaha Abdelkader’s djembe.
-Whilst the album obviously stands out for its grand guitar riffs, Abdelkader’s and Diali Abdalftaeh’s percussive involvement is crucial at setting the pace of the album.
+Meanwhile, there are songs that begin with an almost ballad-like quality to them, namely the final two tracks Aminidine and Imarhanin which features a lovely rhythmic playing of the Bousmaha Abdelkader’s djembe.
+Whilst the album obviously stands out for its grand guitar riffs, Abdelkader and Diali Abdalftaeh’s percussive involvement is crucial to eruditely set the pace of the album.